-In addition to the interest payable, the Company paid approximately \$845 of administrative, legal fees and other costs in connection with the Perceptive Debt, including expenses incurred prior to the transaction date.
-Of this amount, \$368 attributed to the warrants was expensed on the date of the transaction, while \$477 was allocated to long-term debt and will be amortized to interest expense over the term of the Perceptive Debt.
-For the three months ended March 31, 2017, \$13 of deferred financing costs were amortized as interest expense.
+The Company paid approximately \$845 of administrative, legal fees and other costs in connection with the Perceptive Debt, including expenses incurred prior to the transaction date.
+Of this amount, \$368 attributed to the warrants was expensed on the date of the transaction, while \$477 was allocated to long-term debt and was being amortized to finance expense over the term of the Perceptive Debt.